OSGeo/gdal/gdal/doc/source/development/rfc/rfc51_rasterio_resampling_progress.rst

 -  VRT: the and elements can accept a 'resampling' attribute.
-The VRT driver will also set the dfXOff, dfYOff, dfXSize and dfYSize fields of GDALRasterIOExtraArg\* to have source sub-pixel accuracy, so that GDALRasterBand::IRasterIO() leads to consistant results when operating on a small area of interest or the whole raster.
+The VRT driver will also set the dfXOff, dfYOff, dfXSize and dfYSize fields of GDALRasterIOExtraArg\* to have source sub-pixel accuracy, so that GDALRasterBand::IRasterIO() leads to consistent results when operating on a small area of interest or the whole raster.
 If that was not done, chunking done in GDALDatasetCopyWholeRaster() or other algorithms could lead to repeated lines due to integer rounding